 Participants will gain hands-on experience in applying discrete choice software in real-world case studies.
 A working knowledge of basic statistical methods is needed.

-One full-tuition scholarship will be awarded to an outstanding doctoral student.
-Half-tuition scholarships are also available for doctoral students.
+Half-tuition scholarships are available for junior faculty, postdocs, and doctoral students.
 To apply for the scholarship, please email a CV and a letter stating the relevance of the course to your research to email@example.com.
-The deadline to apply for the scholarship is May 1.
-Doctoral student scholarship applicants should not register for the course until the scholarship decisions have been released in early May.
+The deadline to apply for the scholarship is June 8.

 Please contact Katie Rosa at firstname.lastname@example.org with any questions.